dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 ### Prerequisites
 - You have a dbt Cloud account.
+- Set up a [connection with your Git provider](/docs/cloud/git/git-configuration-in-dbt-cloud).
+This integration lets dbt Cloud run jobs on your behalf for job triggering.
-- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your dbt Cloud account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
+- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features:
+   - Your dbt Cloud account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
-- If you're using a native [GitLab](/docs/cloud/git/connect-gitlab) integration, you need a paid or self-hosted account which includes support for GitLab webhooks and [project access tokens](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html).
+   - You are using one of these native Git integrations with dbt Cloud: [GitHub](/docs/cloud/git/connect-github), [GitLab](/docs/cloud/git/connect-gitlab), or [Azure DevOps](/docs/cloud/git/connect-azure-devops).
+If you have a GitLab integration, you need a paid or self-hosted account which includes support for GitLab webhooks and [project access tokens](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html).
 With GitLab Free, merge requests will invoke CI jobs but CI status updates (success or failure of the job) will not be reported back to GitLab.
-- If you previously configured your dbt project by providing a generic git URL that clones using SSH, you must reconfigure the project to connect through dbt Cloud's native integration.

 To make CI job creation easier, many options on the **CI job** page are set to default values that dbt Labs recommends that you use.
 If you don't want to use the defaults, you can change them.